peterchencc/vue-multi-steps/README.md

 ## Project structure

-The home page contain two part, `<Form>` wrapper and `<UserDetail>` component. vee-validate offers many helpers to handle form submissions.
-I use `<Form>` component for the validation.
-Using `handleSubmit` slot to handle form submissions manually by clicking "next" button and accepts a callback to trigger to next step.
-Switching between these step by dynamic components.
-Every step inside with required input field `<Field> <ErrorMessage>` to handle errors and basic validation.
-The method `validateCurrentStep` will check the values and errors on each step, if the input on the current step is invalid, the "Next" button will be disabled.
+The home page contain two part, `<Form>` wrapper and `<UserDetail>` component. vee-validate offers many helpers to handle form validation.
+Using `<Form>` wrapper with `handleSubmit` slot to handle form submissions manually by clicking "next" button and trigger a callback to next step.

+Switch between each steps by dynamic components.
+Every step with required input field `<Field> <ErrorMessage>` to handle errors and basic validation.
+The method `validateCurrentStep` will check the values and errors on current step.
+If the value on the current step is invalid, the "Next" button will be disabled.

 The `<UserDetail>` component shows up only when user finish the steps and submit the from.
 It will fetch the GitHub API with username to get response data and show the avatar image.